kaylaisnomyname/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-This project is to analysis election audit of a given election dataset and output the following resluts:
+This project is to analysis a congressional election of a given election dataset and output the following resluts:

 1. Total number of votes cast.
+2. A complete list of counties.
+3. Votes cast for each county.
+4. Percentage of votes for each county.
+5. Largest turnout for the counties.
-2. A complete list of candidates.
+6. A complete list of candidates.
-3. Votes cast for each candidate.
+7. Votes cast for each candidate.
-4. Percentage of votes for each candidate.
+8. Percentage of votes for each candidate.
-5. winner of the election.
+9. winner of the election.
+10. Election results be saved in election_results.txt

 ## Resources
 - Data Source: election_results.csv
 - Software: Python 3.9, Visual Studio Code, 1.60.0

-## Summary
+## Election-Audit Results
 The results of the election are:
 - There were 369,711 votes cast in this election.
+- The counties list and results:
+  - County Jefferson received 10.5% of the vote and 38,855 votes.
+  - County Denver received 82.8% of the vote and 306,055 votes.
+  - County Arapahoe received 6.7% of the vote and 24,801 votes.
+- The largest turnout county was Denver.
 - The candidates were:
   - Charles Casper Stockham
   - Diana DeGette